enriquevido/enriquevido/README.md

 # Hello There! 👋

-🌱 I'm currently practicing algorithms & data structures in C, also i'm learning Python applied to Math problems.
+🌱 I'm currently practicing algorithms and data structures and also developing my JavaScript skills.

 # My skills 💻